wilsonmar/VisualStudio/AzureCosting.md

 network times can be so significant and vary so significantly that they "drown out" the server time component.

-So the ideal situation is to have a load generator near the front-end web server within the data center to adequately measure time spent on the server.
+To adequately measure time spent on the server without network variation, the ideal situation is to have a **load generator agent near the front-end web server** within the data center.

-Efforts to tune configurations and predict what <a href="#Costing">production usage will cost</a>
-typically require a way to impose an emulated load on the system.

 ## <a name="CostingLogic"> Costing Logic</a>